japila-books/apache-spark-internals/docs/scheduler/Task.md

 | Task
 | Description

-| xref:scheduler:ResultTask.adoc[ResultTask]
+| scheduler:ResultTask.md[ResultTask]
-| [[ResultTask]] Computes a xref:scheduler:ResultStage.adoc[ResultStage] and gives the result back to the driver
+| [[ResultTask]] Computes a scheduler:ResultStage.md[ResultStage] and gives the result back to the driver

-| xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTask]
+| scheduler:ShuffleMapTask.md[ShuffleMapTask]
-| [[ShuffleMapTask]] Computes a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage]
+| [[ShuffleMapTask]] Computes a scheduler:ShuffleMapStage.md[ShuffleMapStage]

 |===

-In most cases, the last stage of a Spark job consists of one or more xref:scheduler:ResultTask.adoc[ResultTasks], while earlier stages are xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTasks].
+In most cases, the last stage of a Spark job consists of one or more scheduler:ResultTask.md[ResultTasks], while earlier stages are scheduler:ShuffleMapTask.md[ShuffleMapTasks].

-NOTE: It is possible to have one or more xref:scheduler:ShuffleMapTask.adoc[ShuffleMapTasks] as part of the last stage.
+NOTE: It is possible to have one or more scheduler:ShuffleMapTask.md[ShuffleMapTasks] as part of the last stage.

 A task can only belong to one stage and operate on a single partition.
 All tasks in a stage must be completed before the stages that follow can start.